KSPModdingLibs/KSPCommunityFixes/README.md

 - [**PropellantFlowDescription**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/165) [KSP 1.8.0 - KSP 1.12.5]<br/>Fix printing the resource's base flow mode instead of the (potentially overridden) propellant's flow mode when printing propellants in an engine's info panel in the Part Tooltip.
 - [**ModuleAnimateGenericCrewModSpawnIVA**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/169) [KSP 1.8.0 - 1.12.5]<br/>Fix IVA & crew portrait not spawning/despawning when ModuleAnimateGeneric is used to change the part crew capacity.
 Notably affect the stock inflatable airlock.
 - [**TimeWarpOrbitShift**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/170) [KSP 1.8.0 - 1.12.5]<br/>Fix active vessel orbit moving randomly when engaging timewarp while under heavy CPU load.
+- [**InventoryPartMass**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/182) [KSP 1.12.0 - 1.12.5]<br/>Fixes bugs where parts stored in inventories would not have the correct mass or volume when their resource levels were modified or variants changed.
+- [**EVAConstructionMass**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/185) [KSP 1.12.3 - 1.12.5]<br/>Fixes a bug where picking up a part in EVA construction would set its mass to the wrong value when mass modifiers are involved (e.g. part variants).
+- [**RespawnDeadKerbals**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/104) [KSP 1.12.3 - 1.12.5]<br/>When respawning is enabled, starts the respawn timer for any dead kerbals (changing their state to "missing") when loading a save.
+This addresses stock bugs where kerbals could be set to dead even when respawning is enabled.
+- [**ZeroCostTechNode**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/180) [KSP 1.12.3 - 1.12.5]<br/>Fixes a bug where parts in tech nodes that have 0 science cost would become unusable.
+- [**ModulePartVariantsNodePersistence**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/179) [KSP 1.12.3 - 1.12.5]<br/>Fixes an issue with ModulePartVariants where attachnodes would use their default state when resuming flight on a vessel from a saved game.
+This would lead to different behavior in part joints and flexibility between initial launch and loading a save.

 #### Quality of Life tweaks